cyberbotics/urdf2webots/CONTRIBUTING.md

 ## Sources Rules

-- avoid comitting files that exists elsewhere.
+- Avoid comitting files that exists elsewhere.
 Instead we should link to the source of these files.
-- avoid comitting files that can be re-created from other files using a Makefile, a script or a compiler.
+- Avoid comitting files that can be re-created from other files using a Makefile, a script or a compiler.